Statement regarding the employment of Prime Minister Gillard

 This statement is based on those records.

-Upon the Slater & Gordon partnership learning of what has been described as the AWU/Bruce Wilson allegations in August 1995, it conducted an internal legal review as it would do, and has done, whenever any such allegations might be made.
+Upon the Slater and Gordon partnership learning of what has been described as the AWU/Bruce Wilson allegations in August 1995, it conducted an internal legal review as it would do, and has done, whenever any such allegations might be made.

 Ms Gillard co-operated fully with the internal review and denied any wrong doing.